-Recommendation (no./year) Non-Compliance/Controls Improvement (Rating/Licence obligation ref. and obligation/Non-compliance or inadequacy of control) Date Resolved (& management action taken) Auditor's Comments - Payment of Licence FeesA2Obligation 105A licensee must pay the prescribed licence fees to the ERA according to clauses 6, 7 and 8 of the Economic Regulation Authority (Licensing Funding) Regulations 2014.As reported in the Compliance Report to the ERA for 2019/20, TECH did not comply with this obligation as payment was later than one month on three separate occasions for two invoices issued in June 2018 and one invoice issued in December 2018.
-TECH has put in place quarterly reminders in the contract management system for the receipt and payment of invoices and changed the email address for invoices to a generic 'accounts payable' email address.
+A. Resolved during current audit period Recommendation (no./year) Non-Compliance/Controls Improvement (Rating/Licence obligation ref. and obligation/Non-compliance or inadequacy of control) Date Resolved (& management action taken) Auditor's Comments N/A Payment of Licence Fees A2 Obligation 105 A licensee must pay the prescribed licence fees to the ERA according to clauses 6, 7 and 8 of the Economic Regulation Authority (Licensing Funding) Regulations 2014.
+As reported in the Compliance Reports to the ERA for 2018/19, 2019/20 and 2020/21, GPPL did not comply with this obligation as quarterly payments were late in 2018/19, and for 2019/20, payment was later than one month on four separate occasions for one invoice issued in September 2019, one in February 2020 and two in May 2020.
+The payments were overdue by between 2 and 7 days.
+There was also an overdue expense payment of \$105.70 in 2020/21.
+GPPL has put in place quarterly reminders in the contract management system for the receipt and payment of invoices and changed the email address for invoices to a generic 'accounts payable' email address.
 Subsequent payments have been made by the due dates.
-As this issue has beer resolved, no furthe recommendation is made.
+As this issue has bee resolved, no further recommendation made.